U.S. says surveillance thwarted NYSE attack, Somali funding

 An NYSE spokesman declined to comment.
 Ouazzani's lawyer, Robin Fowler, said they had no immediate comment.

-Joshua Dratel, a New York defense lawyer who represented both Hasanoff and the lead defendant in the San Diego case, criticized government assertions about the value of NSA surveillance.
+Joshua Dratel, a New York defence lawyer who represented both Hasanoff and the lead defendant in the San Diego case, criticized government assertions about the value of NSA surveillance.

 "It really is outrageous if this is how they justify their eavesdropping," Dratel told Reuters.